“What is the best way to invest $1,000 for a child?”

 The app targets individuals just starting on their financial journey by making everything covered on the app accessible to all levels of financial literacy.

-With time, the app aims to build up your financial skills and make you confident with your ability to manage and plan your money.
+With time, the app aims to build up your financial skills and make you confident with your ability to manage and plan your money by acting as a banking app for minors which comes with a debit card and ability to invest.

 By signing up, you also can receive a $5 bonus for making your first deposit on the app.